 Benefits of Greater Celandine

 Greater celandine extract has strong antioxidant potential, specifically from the alkaloid and flavonoid components.
 The greatest content of the beneficial alkaloids has been found in the root, sometimes achieving 2-3% concentrations.
-This has prompted greater celandine to be included in preparations designed to support the biliary tract and liver.
+This has prompted greater celandine to be included in preparations designed to support the biliary tract and liver, such as Livatrex®, my enhanced blend of herbs that help detoxify and support the normal function of the liver and gallbladder.

 Greater celandine extract has been shown to support bile production.
 Extra bile helps the body’s digestion processes perform more effectively, specifically by breaking down fat and facilitating toxin removal.